Lohn Estate: Manor

 The manor is a two-storey Bernese 'campagne', a type of country house characteristic of the Bernese nobility.
 It was designed in the Neo-classical style.
 A special feature of the house is that its two main façades are not on opposite sides of the building but contiguous: one is on its southern side, while the other is on its western side.
 The western façade is in the Neo-Palladian style and features several pilasters of the Ionic order.
-Another noteworthy element is that the house is not directed towards the of view on the Alps, which was ostensibly neglected by von Sinner, but towards the main road and the Längenberg hills.
+Another noteworthy element is that the house is not directed towards the view of the Alps, which was ostensibly neglected by von Sinner, but towards the main road and the Längenberg hills.

 The house features an entertainment area on the ground floor and five bedrooms on the upper floor.
 The main door, located on the western façade, opens onto a large corridor spanning the entire ground floor and opens onto several reception rooms.
 The corridor widens onto an octagonal hall at the centre of the house, featuring a staircase on one side and a large salon on the other.
 The corridor ends in the main dining hall, which is installed in an annex.

 The staircase leading to the upper floor is hung with large paintings, including a portrait of Helene Welti, the last mistress of the house, by Ferdinand Hodler, and a group portrait of the Welti family.
 It leads to a hall, identical in layout to the one on the ground floor, which leads to the five bedrooms.
 The large bedroom, facing the Aare valley, is known as the "Churchill Room" since the English statesman stayed there in 1946.

 The manor is finely furnished, mainly with Bernese furniture in the Empire style.
 According to the art historian Monica Bilfinger, the vast majority of the objects in the manor, including the artwork and furniture, belonged to the Welti-Kammerer family.
 The rooms are equipped with 18th-century faïence cocklestoves from Peter Gnehm and the Frisching Faience Manufactory.
 The manor also houses paintings from the extensive Welti collection, including works by Adriaen Brouwer, Ferdinand Hodler, Cuno Amiet, Albert Anker, Alexandre Calame, Marguerite Frey-Surbek and Rudolf Koller.